garyletshurry/phyph/README.md

 ## TODO

-- The class currently just fails silently and returns the provided text
+- The class currently just fails silently and returns the provided text.
+Maybe I'll add some kind of error handling in the future.